dspeyer/dspeyer.github.io/magic.md

 Effects:

 1. Summon Spirit: Extraplanar spirit of CR X becomes simultaneously in its home plane and inside target object (cost: X)
-2. Create Body: Convert X cubic meters of appropriate material into a body a CR X spirit can possess (cost: X)
+2. Create Body: Convert an appropriate amount (usually X cubic meters) of appropriate material into a body a CR X spirit can possess (cost: X)
 3. Send Spirit: Willing spirit becomes simultaneously in its location and in an extraplanar location adjacent to a named spirit.
 Target spirit is mostly gone, but can return as a standard action. (cost: 1)
+4. Spirit Anchor: Target object qualifies as a comfortable environment for one type of spirit  (cost: 3)
 4. Summon Element: Bring X cubic meters of matter from an elemental plane into the material (cost: 5*X) [requires corresponding elemental school]

 When selecting extraplanar spirits, you can either seek a spirit of a general description who would be happy to be summoned/contacted or a specific spirit by name (either true name or current use-name).
 If you select the former, the spirit will be grateful for the contact and broadly supportive of your goals insofar as they align with its nature.
 If you select the latter, the spirit can make a will save to reject the contact altogether, and will act according to its interests.

 (Some summoners enchant the spirits they summon.
 With multi-school casting, the spell either succeeds or fails as a whole.
 Without it, there's a risk that the spirit will make their save against the enchantment and become angry.)

-A spirit without a body cannot do very much.
-It cannot move objects, make sound, or even perceive physical objects.
-Most spirits have some form of soulsight, so it can perceive people.
-It can cast spells if it has spellcasting feats, but cannot target anything it cannot perceive.
-(Among things it cannot do is summon more incorporeal spirits: the Summon Spirit effect requires a material target to anchor on.)

-A generic CR X spirit has ability scores 8+X, base attack X/2 and X ranks in all thematically relevant skills.
-Generic bodies have a 1d6 bludgeoning natural weapon, or 1d8 slashing for infernals or aberrations.
-Fire elemental's natural weapons do an additional 1d6 fire damage.

 While many spirits can summon spirits of their own kind, this is limited by body materials.
 Except for elementals, who can pull materials from their planes and fey, whose needed materials are easy to find in any forest in autumn.
 Fortunately elementals and fey respect the balance of nature, and are generally unwilling to attempt this.

+When a spirit uses the Create Body effect *for itself*, it can be considerably less picky about materials, provided they resemble the requirement in some way.
+A determined infernal could create a body for itself from an iron sickle that had been left out in the rain, and many a half-blood grows to fear farming equipment for this reason.
+A third-party summoner, even a fellow infernal, cannot make use of this class of shortcut.

+The Create Body and Spirit Anchor effects cannot be cast on objects that already have that effect cast on them.

 Send Spirit is mostly used to send the souls of humans to meet with powerful extraplanar spirits.
 While this is active, the extraplanar spirits can communicate with, cast magic upon, or empower as shamans the human souls.
-A human body with its soul mostly absent acts like a trained chimp.
 The effect can also be used by inhabitants of other planes to visit the material, if they have the true name of a human to target on.

 When summoning an element, you may specify the general nature of the material you summon, but not the full details.
 For example, you could use summon earth to summon "a solid block of gneiss" but not one with large rubies.
 Summoning metal is limited to cisferric metals (including iron).